x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 # Microsoft Hybrid agent – Preview

 The Hybrid agent removes some of the challenges you might face when configuring an Exchange Hybrid environment.
 The agent, which is built on the same technology as the Azure Application Proxy, helps you set up external DNS entries, update certificates, allow inbound network connections through your firewall, and more, so you can use enhanced Exchange hybrid features.
-These features include Free/Busy synchronization, online mailbox moves, directory synchronization, and so on.
+These features include Free/Busy synchronization, online mailbox moves, enhanced mail flow, directory synchronization, and so on.

 ## Agent Install Location & Requirements

-Choosing the right location for installation of the Hybrid agent is important.
 The agent install and subsequent run of configuring Hybrid via the Hybrid Configuration Wizard is supported on either a standalone computer designed as your "agent server", or an Exchange 2010, 2013, 2016 or 2019 server with the Client Access role.

 ## System requirements